1. What is OnboardConnect?

 7.1 How workflows work

-When a new student record arrives (via SFTP or Slate), the system evaluates each active workflow in order until one matches.
+When a new student record arrives (via Slate Query Web Services or Source Format API), the system evaluates each active workflow in order until one matches.
 The matching workflow's action is queued as a provisioning job.

 7.2 Creating a workflow